top of page

 STRACATHRO HISTORY

 A LOT OF HISTORY HAPPENED along our Cruick Water, and especially in the area of Stracathro.
-From Roman Times, a permanent fort and 2 marching camp sites have been discovered.
-These are shown under MAPS/CRUICK WATER (Map 1).
+From Roman Times, a permanent fort site and a marching camp site have been discovered.
+These are shown under MAPS/CRUICK WATER, scroll down to Map 1).

-The area is a possible site for the Battle of Mons Graupius between the Roman Agricola and Calgalus in AD 83.
+The area is a possible site for the Battle of Mons Graupius between the Roman general Agricola and Pictish leader Calgacus in AD 83.

 During constant struggles for Scotland to remain free of England, King John Balliol of Scotland was forced to surrender to King Edward I of England, on June 7, 1296, in the churchyard at Stracathro.
-You can see the location (MAPS/CRUICK WATER Map 1) as a little blue circle, just east of Smiddyhill.
+You can see the location MAPS/CRUICK WATER, scroll down to Map 1) as a little blue circle, just east of Smiddyhill.

 In the late 1700's Patrick Crui(c)kshank purchased Stracathro, and his brother Alexander, built Stracathro House.